 When asked about emergency response plans and fire preparedness, a majority of survey respondents (64%) reported having no emergency response plan, and 50% of respondents stated that they would appreciate assistance in developing such a plan.
-When asked if their Tribe or Tribal community needed fire preparedness assistance, 27% of respondents answered "yes", 8% of respondents replied "no", and 52% of respondents answered "l do not know".
-Similarly, when asked if they would be interested in receiving funding for fire preparedness, 27% of those surveyed said "yes", 21% said "no", and 34% responded "l do not know".
-These responses coupled with the increasing frequency and intensity of wildifies in the San Francisco Bay Area and California in general, suggest a need for follow-up related to emergency response generally and fire preparedness in particular.
-There is an opportunity for municipalities to communicate with residents and with Tribal staff and leadership of Tribes in their regions about any existing emergency response plans.
+When asked if their Tribe or Tribal community needed fire preparedness assistance in Z% of respondents answered "ves", 8% of respondents replied "no", and 52% of respondents answered, "using any of their Tribal community needed in cereving funding for fire preparedness, 27% of those surveyed said "yes", 21% said "no", and 34% responded "1 do not know".
+These responses coupled with the increasing frequency and intensity of wildfires in the San Francicos Deay Area and California in general, suggest a need for follow-up related to emergency response generally and fire preparedness.
+Three is an opportunity for municipalities to communicate with residents and with Tribal staff and leadership of Tribes in their regions about any existing emergency response plans.

-Specific Challanges
+Specific Challenges

 When queried about specific challenges within their Tribal communities, respondents nearly unanimously (96%) pointed to the high cost of living as a challenge to housing within their traditional territories.
 When asked about factors limiting access to Tribal culture in their communities, many respondents highlighted issues related to separation from and lack of access to ancestral lands, and associated resources such as traditional foods, including aquatic fish and shellfish, native plants, and medicines.
-Other issues mentioned by multiple respondents included a lack of educational opportunities and knowledge resources in addition to the ongoing intergenerational trauma linked to colonization and settler colonialism.
+Other issues mentioned by multiple respondents included a lack of educational opportunities and knowledge resources in addition to the ongoing intergenerational trauma linked to colonization and setter colonialism.
 When asked about other issues impacting their Tribal communities, respondents pointed to problems such as limited job opportunities, poverty, lack of federal Tribal recognition, and limited activities for children towards cultural continuance.
-When asked about ways to address or overcome these diverse challenges, respondents offered an array of ideas including suggestions for returning land to Tribal communities, creating access opportunities within ancestral territories, improving educational and recreational opportunities, supporting cultural revitalization including activities for youth and emerging leadership, and providing more affordable housing.
+When asked about ways to address or overcome these diverse challenges, respondents offered an array of ideas including suggestions for returning land to Tribal communitie, creating access opportunities within ancestral territories, improving educational and recreational opportunities, supporting cultural revitalization including activities for youth and emerging leadership, and providing more affordable housing.